Components of welfare incomes

 - Recurring additional social assistance payments from the province,

-- Federal child benefits, for households with children, and
+- Federal child benefits for households with children, and

-- Federal tax credits or benefits.
+- Federal tax credits and/or benefits.

 Together, these components form a household’s total welfare income.
 Households may receive less if they have income from other sources, or more if they have special health- or disability-related needs.

-In 2022, the example households received additional payments from both the provincial and federal governments related to the increased cost of living due to high inflation.
-These payments are included where applicable in the table below.
-Table 1MB shows the value of the welfare income components of the four example household types in Manitoba in 2022.
-All four households are assumed to be living in Winnipeg, receiving provincial social assistance starting January 1 and for the entire year, and earning no employment income.
+Table 1MB shows the value of the welfare income components of the five example household types in Manitoba in 2023.
+All five households are assumed to be living in Winnipeg, receiving provincial social assistance starting January 1 and for the entire year, and earning no employment income.
 The child in the single-parent household is two years old and the children in the couple household are ten and 15.
 Other assumptions for calculating incomes are in the methodology section.

-Table 1MB: Components of welfare incomes for all example households in Manitoba, 2022
+Table 1MB: Components of welfare incomes for all example households in Manitoba, 2023

-Federal child benefits: Both households with children received the Canada Child Benefit (CCB), which increased with inflation in July 2022 from $569.42 to $583.08 per month for a child under six years of age and from $480.41 to $491.91 per month for a child aged six to 17.
+Federal child benefits: Both households with children received the Canada Child Benefit (CCB), which increased with inflation in July 2023 from $583.08 to $619.75 per month for a child under six years of age and from $491.91 to $522.91 per month for a child aged six to 17.

 Provincial child benefits: Neither of the example households with children received the Manitoba Child Benefit because parents receiving social assistance in Manitoba are categorically ineligible.

-Federal tax credits/benefits: All four households received the GST/HST credit, which increased in July 2022 with inflation.
-The unattached single considered employable and the unattached single with a disability received $302.50 in basic GST/HST credit, while the single parent with one child received $605 and the couple with two children received $923.
-The unattached single with a disability also received the GST/HST credit supplement in the amount of $60.13 while the single parent with one child received the maximum amount of $159.
+Federal tax credits/benefits: All five households received the GST/HST credit, which increased in July 2023 with inflation.
+All three unattached single households received $315.50 in basic GST/HST credit, while the single parent with one child received $631, and the couple with two children received $963.

 Cost-of-living payments

-Table 2MB: Cost-of-living payments for all example households in Manitoba, 2022
+Table 2MB: Cost-of-living payments for all example households in Manitoba, 2023

 Changes to welfare incomes

-The welfare income of the single parent with one child saw a peak in 1992, followed by a long period of relative stasis until 2014.
-Starting in 2015, their income began to increase.
-The sharp increase in 2020 was primarily due to federal COVID-19 pandemic-related payments, as well as the federal climate action incentive benefit.
-The decline in 2022 to $25,182 was primarily due to the loss of pandemic-related payments as well as the effects of high inflation and represents a decrease of 12 per cent compared to 2021 in constant dollars.
+The welfare income of the single parent with one child saw a peak in 1992, followed by a lengthy period of relative stasis until 2014.
+Starting in 2015, their income began to increase, largely due to changes to federal child benefits.
+The sharp increase in 2020, which represents the high point across the time series, was primarily due to federal COVID-19 pandemic-related payments and the federal climate action incentive benefit.
+The decline in 2021 and 2022 to was mostly due to the loss of pandemic-related payments as well as the effects of high inflation.
+A very small increase to $26,239 in 2023 was mainly due to a combination of the loss of a one-time inflation-related benefit and the impact of inflation, despite constant dollar increases to other benefits.
+Overall, in constant 2023 dollars, the total welfare income of this household increased by 22 per cent across the entire time series, but between 2022 and 2023 their income was effectively the same, increasing by only 0.3 per cent.

 Adequacy of welfare incomes